Home > Tours > Australia Tours > Canning Stock Route Expedition

 After morning tea we trek across Lake Tobin to arrive at Well 39, home to hundreds of budgerigars that thrive on the surface water provided by the well, now in ruins.
 We then arrive at Wardabunni Rockhole, the location of Well 38 which was created when members of Canning's party blasted a hole in the rocky creek bed.
 Water was abundant but it proved difficult to persuade cattle to drink at the site.
 Nevertheless, it makes for a lovely campsite.
 Stay: Well 38 (B/L/D)

-Durba Springs was always a popular spot for drovers to rest up for a few days while driving cattle down from the East Kimberley.
-The area, traditionally called ‘Jilikuru' by the Martu people, is also home to a number of distinctive Western Desert Aboriginal rock art sites.
-This morning, enjoy guided walks around the Durba Hills taking in some of the art sites.
+Durba Springs was always a popular spot for drovers to rest up for a few days while driving cattle down from the east Kimberley.
+The area, traditionally called 'Jilikuru' by the Martu people, is also home to a number of distinctive Western Desert Aboriginal rock art sites.
+This morning we enjoy a series of walks around the Durba Hills, taking in some of these art sites.
 The afternoon can be spent at your leisure.
 Stay: Durba Springs (B/L/D)

-Also known as Weld Springs, Well 9 is where the remote pastoral property Glen-Ayle Station begins, evident by the cattle yards and infrastructure.
+This morning we depart our camp spot and trek south to Well 9, also known as Weld Springs.
+This is where Glen-Ayle Station begins, evident by the cattle yards and infrastructure.
 It's also where John Forrest, the first premier of Western Australia, was forced to build a small fort in 1874.
-Here, we deviate from the official stock route and travel through Glen-Ayle Station to Wiluna.
-After refuelling, we return to the stock route and set up camp at Well 1.
+It's here that we deviate from the official Canning Stock Route and travel through Glen-Ayle Station and south to Wiluna.
+We arrive in Wiluna mid-afternoon to refuel before continuing back to the stock route and setting up camp at Well 1.
 Stay: Well 1 (B/L/D)

-Enjoy breakfast together once more, before being transferred to the Newman airport for your flight to Perth.
-Farewell, until your next Outback Spirit adventure!
-Please confirm the time of your included flight with us.
-Note: This flight can be excluded from the package.
+Note: Please confirm the time of your included flight with us.
+This flight can be excluded from the package.
 (B)

 Trip Inclusions